A Survey of Inverse Reinforcement Learning: Challenges, Methods and Progress: Extensions of Basic

-\paragraph{Hidden Variable Inverse Optimal Control} A hidden variable \mdp{} incorporates the probability of learner's noisy observation (say $u$; see Figure~\ref{fig:hMDP}) conditioned on the current state, as an additional feature ($\phi_u$) in the feature vector $\phi$.
-Hidden variable inverse optimal control (\textsc{hioc})~\cite{hiddenMDP_Kitani2012} casts \textsc{maxentirl} to the setting modeled by the hidden variable \mdp{} with a linear reward $R_E=w^T \phi$.
+Taking the context of noisy observations, a hidden-variable \mdp{} incorporates the probability of learner's noisy observation conditioned on the current state ($u$ in Fig.~\ref{fig:hMDP}), as an additional feature $\phi_u$ in the feature vector $\phi$.
+Hidden-variable inverse optimal control (\textsc{hioc})~\cite{hiddenMDP_Kitani2012} then modifies \textsc{maxentirl} to a problem where the dynamics are modeled by the hidden variable \mdp{} with a linearly-weighted reward function.
 Consequently, the expression for the likelihood of expert's behavior incorporates the additional feature and its weight ($\phi_u,w_u$).
-During maximization, the tuning of weights during learning also adjusts $w_u$ to determine the reliability of the imperfect observations.
+The tuning of weights during optimization also adjusts $w_u$ to determine the reliability of the imperfect observations.

-We noticed that all the aforementioned methods use feature expectations matching for learning.
-However, by comparison, in the models for \irl{}* and \textsc{hioc} (\mdp{} and \textsc{hmdp}), only the learner has an incomplete observation and expert is aware of its state; whereas in \pomdp{}-\irl{}, an expert can not completely observe its state.